Loaded with fresh veggies and tossed in a light homemade dressing, this tasty vegetarian Greek Chickpea Salad makes healthy eating a breeze!

 so . . . how was it?!

-I never get tired of answering this question… IT WAS SO GOOD!
-It’s tasty chilled but I think it tastes absolutely best at room temperature (somehow the flavors are more amplified this way)
+I never get tired of answering this question… IT WAS SO FLIPPING GOOD!
+It’s tasty chilled but I think it tastes absolutely best at room temperature (somehow the flavors are more amplified this way) and really can’t get enough of it like this.

 This refreshing dish is great as a side dish or as a stand-alone lunch.
 You can toss them over a crisp green salad, serve it alongside a fluffy pita sandwich, or even turn it into a greek platter by adding grape leaves, hummus, tzatziki sauce, falafel, pita wedges and even a big ole pile of olives.
 Just keep the olives to yourself.
 I’m still terrified of them.